 – You can find your nearest vaccination site online and sign up by calling the individual site.
 Click here to find a comprehensive list of vaccine clinics in Maine.

 What do I do if I need transportation?

 – The Department of Health and Human Services is offering a free option for Maine people who need a ride to and from a COVID-19 vaccination appointment.
 Call 1-855-608-5172 to reserve a ride at least 48 hours in advance of your appointment.

 What are the side effects of the COVID-19 vaccine?

 – The injection into your arm won’t feel different than any other vaccine.
 The side effects, which can resemble the symptoms of COVID-19, last about a day and appear more likely after the second dose of the Pfizer and Moderna vaccines.
 Side effects can include fatigue, headaches, chills minor swelling, pain at the injection site, and muscle pain.

 – The side effects should not last more than a few days.
 If they do, contact your primary care doctor.

 Do I need to continue social distancing and wearing a mask once I'm vaccinated?

-– Fully vaccinated individuals are able to socialize with other fully vaccinated individuals in private settings without social distancing or masks, according to the recent guidance.
-In public settings, we can't be sure who is vaccinated and who isn't.
+– Even when we're outdoors, in public settings, we can't be sure who is vaccinated and who isn't.
 It's important to follow all guidelines until the CDC says otherwise.